 - Two to three stories or more

-Similar to Cape Cod homes, Colonial homes have a rectangular, symmetrical structure, were built for harsh weather, and even date back to a similar time period.
+Similar to Cape Cod architecture, Colonial homes have a rectangular, symmetrical structure, were built for harsh weather, and even date back to a similar time period.
 Colonial houses also usually have at least two stories with a grand entryway and a large staircase.
-These days, we see different cultural influences on the Colonial style, meaning there are Georgian, Dutch, Spanish, English, French, and American variations of Colonial homes.
+In current times, we see different cultural influences on the traditional Colonial style, with Georgian, Dutch, Spanish, English, French, and American variations of Colonial homes.

 - Gabled roof with symmetrical slopes

-- Decorative crown over the door and supportive pillars
+- Decorative crown over the door with supportive pillars

 - Formal appearance with central fireplaces

-The ranch style home began appearing in America in the 1930s after World War II but gained popularity in the 1950s.
+The ranch style home first began appearing in America in the 1930s but gained popularity in the 1950s.
 They were designed to be both flexible and affordable, so rooms can be arranged in many different ways.
 They also tend to have one long story which takes up more horizontal space.
 Some variations have been popular over the years, such as the California ranch style that is shaped like an “L” or “U” to support backyard activity.

 - Long structure with brick, wood, or stucco exterior